Premier 7x42s - Leica Ultravid HD Plus vs Zeiss Victory FL vs Nikon EDG - reviews

 Zeiss Victory FL 7x42

-- Contrast and microcontrast as good as it gets, with surreal performance and color differentiation in twilight (when the user still has good color vision)
+- Contrast and microcontrast as good as it gets, with surreal performance and color differentiation in twilight (when the user still has good color vision) - best lightweight hunting glass ever.

 - State-of-the-art brightness which feels very natural.